 In hindsight, I think it's clear that we were in a gold bubble in 2011.
 And I think we're entering one (or already in it) today.
 We've seen several price bubbles in the U.S. over the past twenty years.

 - First, the boom in tech stocks in the late 1990s.

 During these bubbles, the proponents of each investment made compelling cases for why “this time is different!”
-More people bought stocks and homes, which drove prices up, which made the investments look more appealing, which meant more people bought, which drove prices up until…
+More people bought gold and stocks and homes, which drove prices up, which made the investments look more appealing, which meant more people bought, which drove prices up until…

 The bubble burst.